dbsengineering/OpowerAPI/README.md

 - Launch your database MySql or launch server with bach script sh. (here is MySql)

-- Run Main class
+- Run Main class of backend project.

-- open Postman or your navigator (here : [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html))
+- launch "grunt serve" command in terminal to start front end project or go to  [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

 ## Built With